Recipes to create a test for modeling and products from it with their own hands at home

 - Glue bustilat (how much will take the dough).

 Recipe 8.
-Designed for the manufacture of waterproof and unbreakable products.
-Allowed drying in the air and in the oven:
+Designed for making waterproof and unbreakable products.
+Air and oven drying is allowed:

 - Flour 1 glass;